Anyone can read blog articles about how to write a sales email, but not everyone can create one that converts.

-The average employee spends nearly a fourth of their workday in an email inbox, making it a vital part of communication, especially in sales.
-But email can easily become annoying, ineffective, or impersonal.
-So what steps can sales people take to ensure that they draft the perfect email?
+Get this: the average employee spends nearly a fourth of their workday in an email inbox, making it a vital part of communication, especially in sales.
+But email can become annoying, ineffective, and impersonal.

-Sending an email that’s too long can be detrimental to your sale, causing prospects to delete or ignore it.
-The key is to keep it short, simple and to the point.
+Writing a long sales email can be detrimental, causing prospects to delete or ignore it.
+The key is to write emails that are simple, fun to read, and to the point.
 If your email requires constant scrolling, there’s a good chance it will end up in the trash.
-Keep it in one window on a computer, and try viewing it on a smartphone screen too, since it’s very likely that it could be opened on a mobile device.
-Here’s an example of one that has worked for us before:

 2. Always Include a Call to Action

-If you’re sending an email to a prospect, chances are you are expecting something from them.
+If you’re writing a sales email to a prospect, chances are you are expecting something from them.
 Ask yourself a few questions while drafting your email – why are you sending this email?
 What is your expected outcome?

-There are many new technologies available to salespeople that make email communication more efficient.
-Email trackers can help salespeople determine email effectiveness as well as habits of potential clients.
+There are many new sales technologies available to make email communication more efficient.
+Email trackers can help salespeople determine sales email effectiveness as well as learn the habits of potential clients.

 Let’s say you sent a proposal to a prospect via email.
 With an email tracker, you can see whether that email has been opened and the type of activity it might be generating – was it opened several times?
 Forwarded to co-workers?
 Viewed in various cities?

 Without an email tracker, you’ll never know the activities your email triggered.
 An email tracker can also alert you to a good time to send a follow-up email, or give them a call since people generally check their email around the same time every day.